splunk/public-o11y-docs/get-started/use-case-landing.rst

 - :ref:`Monitor infrastructure and apps in a cloud environment using the Splunk OTel Collector <otel-collector-use-case>`
 - :ref:`Maintain a secure organization with many teams and users using Splunk Observability Cloud <use-case-security>`

-For information about Splunk APM use cases, see :ref:`apm-use-cases-intro`:
+For information about Splunk APM use cases, see :ref:`the list of APM use cases <apm-use-cases-intro>`:

 - :ref:`service-map`
 - :ref:`services-impact-business-workflows`